kimtth/awesome-azure-openai-llm/README_all_in_one.md

 - [Shaping AI's Impact on Billions of Lives](https://arxiv.org/abs/2412.02730): a framework for assessing AI's potential effects and responsibilities, 18 milestones and 5 guiding principles for responsible AI [3 Dec 2024]
 - [Investigating Affective Use and Emotional Well-being on ChatGPT](https://www.media.mit.edu/publications/investigating-affective-use-and-emotional-well-being-on-chatgpt/): The MIT study found that higher ChatGPT usage correlated with increased loneliness, dependence, and lower socialization.
 [21 Mar 2025]
 - [The Impact of Generative AI on Critical Thinking](https://www.microsoft.com/en-us/research/publication/the-impact-of-generative-ai-on-critical-thinking-self-reported-reductions-in-cognitive-effort-and-confidence-effects-from-a-survey-of-knowledge-workers): A survey of 319 knowledge workers shows that higher confidence in Generative AI (GenAI) tools can reduce critical thinking.
 [Apr 2025]
+- [AI 2027](https://ai-2027.com/summary): a speculative scenario, "AI 2027," created by the AI Futures Project.
+It predicts the rapid evolution of AI, culminating in the emergence of artificial superintelligence (ASI) by 2027.
+[3 Apr 2025]

 ### **OpenAI's Roadmap and Products**